Fatal crash: Injured workers forgive driver and refuse money for reparation

-Nine horticultural workers injured in a road crash which killed their workmate forgive the young driver of their van and do not want any reparation money from him, a court has heard.
+Nine horticultural workers injured in a road crash that killed their workmate forgive the young driver of their van and do not want any reparation money from him, a court has heard.

 The driver, up-and-coming footballer Nicholas Timothy Yorke, was given 10 convictions in the Napier District Court on Tuesday and disqualified from driving for 12 months.